wp-plugins/grand-media/readme.txt

 Easily add related photos from Gmedia Library to the Post by using Add Media -> Gmedia Gallery tab MetaBox.
 One click for inserting image or gallery right in your page.

+Set Post Featured Image (Post Thumbnail) from Gmedia Library if your theme support post thumbnail.

 Friendly for iPad and iPhone.
 Doesn’t slow down your website. **Unlimited galleries** on your website with **unlimited customizations** for each gallery.

 With our versatile plugin you can magically change the look and feel of your photo gallery, a huge selection of modules will help you embed the gallery in your posts and web pages making them feel complete.
 You will appreciate user friendly interface of admin panel, making the creation of unique and contemporary style gallery an easy and funny process, and attracting increasing attention from viewers.